-

 in Part 3 will be in the folder ch3/tofu/modules/lambda.

 It’s worth noting that most of the examples show you what the code looks like at the end of a part.
-If you want to maximize your learning, you’re better off writing the code yourself, from scratch, and checking the "official" solutions only at the very end.
+If you want to maximize your learning, you’re better off writing the code yourself, from scratch, and checking the "official" solutions only at the end.

 In the real world, there is no single "best" way that applies to all circumstances.
 All technology choices are trade-offs, and some solutions will be a better fit in some situations than others.
 The goal of this blog post series is to teach you the underlying concepts and techniques of DevOps and software delivery, and not a specific set of tools or technologies, so once you understand the basics, feel free to explore other technologies and approaches, and always use your judgment to pick the right tool for the job.